 Sulfur ranks as the number three most abundant mineral in the body coming in after the minerals calcium and phosphorous.
 Almost half of the sulfur in your body is found in your muscles, bones and skin.
 Sulfur also plays a role in many of your body systems and consuming sulfur rich foods is important.

 Sulfur represents about 0.25 percent of our total body weight, similar to potassium.
-The body contains approximately 140 grams of sulfur-mainly in the proteins, although it is distributed in small amounts in all cells and tissues.
+The body contains approximately 140 grams of sulfur–mainly in the proteins, and distributed in small amounts in all cells and tissues.
 Sulfur performs a number of functions in enzyme reactions and protein synthesis.
 It is necessary for formation of collagen, the protein found in connective tissue in our bodies.
 As we age, the flexible tissues in the body tend to lose their elasticity, leading to sagging and wrinkling of skin, stiff muscles as well as painful joints.
 A shortage of sulfur, usually from not consuming enough sulfur rich foods or absorption issues in the gut, may contribute to these age-related concerns.

-- Cellular respiration, as it is needed in the oxidation-reduction reactions that help the cells utilize oxygen, which aids brain function and all cell activity.
+Benefits cellular respiration in the oxidation-reduction reactions that help the cells utilize oxygen aiding in brain function and all cell activity.

-- Vitamin-B thiamine (B1) and biotin conversion which is required for converting carbohydrates into energy.
+Benefits vitamin-B thiamine (B1) and biotin conversion required for converting carbohydrates into energy.

 (See “importance of glutathione synthesization” below)